stanista/paracetamol/README.md

 It probes configured URLs on an interval.
 If a probe fails, or returns a status code outside `ok`, it runs `docker restart` for the configured container.

+It is not a replacement for proper healthchecks, supervision or orchesration.
+It is a small symptom reliever for containers that are not responding and you just want them to restart.

 ## Usage

 ```yaml